Sunday, July 13, 2025

 to loose their bellowing wanderlust,

-consigned to the trunk of a pine--
+consigned as it was to the trunk of a pine--

 exiled from those gone prairies